0

 Adjudication

-• Acting as Junior Counsel, Connie drafted the Reply in a final account payment dispute adjudication, in which the claimant was successful on all grounds and was awarded a sum of over £300,000.
+• Connie acted as junior counsel, drafting the Reply in a final account payment dispute adjudication, in which the claimant was successful on all grounds and was awarded a sum of over £300,000.

-• Connie has settled Particulars of Claim for an adjudication enforcement dispute.
+• Connie has experience drafting adjudication enforcement pleadings.

 • Connie has produced skeleton arguments on: